Firstport will be in touch to let you know the outcome of your application.

 We have helped a wide range of new start enterprises across Scotland that have gone on to win awards, create jobs and deliver real social benefits to people and communities.
 Read our case studies to find out more.

-Please note : we aim to get back to all applicants as soon as we possibly can, but if you have not had any contact from us in advance of the panel date, you should assume that your application has not been shortlisted on this occasion.
+Please note : we aim to get back to all applicants as soon as we possibly can, but if you have not had any contact from us in advance of the panel date, usually a few weeks before you should assume that your application has not been shortlisted on this occasion.
 You will receive written feedback.

 - Thursday 26 September 2019